Ravana Ella - waterfalls in Ella Gap where Sita was in captivity

 The picturesque cascades known as Lower Ravana Ella, situated in the Ella Gap, are among the most photographed waterfalls in Sri Lanka, as they are located at near the main road connecting the central highlands with the southern plains: Many travellers are leaving the hillcountry along this route.

-There are two waterfalls called Ravana Ella (also spelt "Rawana Ella") within the Ella Gap.
-The larger one is hidden in a higher altitude, not visible from the main road A23 connecting Ella and Weelawaya.
-In a narrow sense, only that hidden waterfall is Ravana Ella, whereas the cascades close to the road bridge are called "Lesser Ravana Ella" or "Bambaragama Ella".
-The latter waterfalls are worth a break for taking a picture.
+The cascades of the Ravana Ella (also spelt "Rawana Ella") at the main road A23 connecting Ella and Wellawaya can be seen from the road bridge and are definitely wort a break for taking a picture.
 But be aware, there are lots of souvenir sellers at this place, and minerals purchased here can turn out to be coloured fakes.
-You can aslo climb up the hill, but the path is slippery.
+You can also climb up the hill, but the path is slippery.

 During the local dry season (from February till April), the flow of water is reduced.